Fuji vs. Fuji’s FUJINON XF 14mm F/2.8 R Review

-The FUJINON XF 14mm f/2.8 R is a 21mm equivalent, and Fujifilm’s first and only prime that barely ekes out the “ultra” denotation.
-It is significantly wider than the tiny FUJINON XF 18mm f/2 R (see 14mm f/2.8 vs. 18mm f/2 for a full comparison), and is made for very different use; the 14mm f/2.8 is built with landscape architectural photography in mind with it’s minimal distortion, f/2.8 maximum aperture, edge to edge sharpness, and engraved depth of field markings.
+The FUJINON XF 14mm F/2.8 is a 21mm equivalent and the first ultra-wide angle lens available from Fuji.
+It barely ekes out the “ultra” denotation, and has been superseded by the XF 10-24mm F/4 OIS (Review) in overall width, but it remains the widest X-mount Fujifilm prime available.
+It is significantly wider than the tiny XF 18mm F/2 (Review), and is made for a very different use; the XF 14mm F/2.8 is more of a landscape or architecture lens with it’s minimal distortion, f/2.8 aperture, edge to edge sharpness, and engraved depth of field markings.

 (2 aspherical, 3 extra low dispersion elements)